-This project explores the poetics of spatial, sonic representations in the computational flow of datasets, fundamentally using the flow of bodies, and of movements and breath as a chaotic interference or disruption to the systems in place.
+- the poetics of spatial, sonic representations in the computational flow of datasets, fundamentally using the flow of bodies, and of movements and breath as a chaotic interference or disruption to the systems in place.

-The first photograph documents this installation at the DXARTS warehouse in Ballard, WA in March 2015 and utilizes breath as the sonic archetype for intimacy.
+at the Jack Straw New Media Center in March 2015, utilizing breath as the sonic archetype for intimacy.
 Network data is revealed through the pitch and intensity of breaths that are ‘breathed’ into the gallery.
 These generate echo responses in real space, just as the packets they represent are pinged through a digital, illusionary space.

 As part of the BirdsongDiamond project, this portion utilizes head-mounted parametric speakers for wayfinding through echolocation.